Anthropology Magazine

 Professor Talking Points

-• Freeman’s 1983 book criticizing Mead’s work was met with charged emotion.
-In this book, Freeman focused on the nature versus nurture debate, a hot discussion topic during the 1980s.
-He posed Mead as “anti-biological, anti-evolutionary, and anti-scientific” (Shankman 2001,181).
-However, as Mead supporters pointed out, Mead’s decades-long work and research in Samoa demonstrated her consideration of biological and cultural attributes in her research.
+• Freeman’s 1983 book Margaret Mead and Samoa: The Making and Unmaking of an Anthropological Myth criticizes Mead’s work and focuses on the nature versus nurture debate, a hot topic in the 1980s.
+He calls Mead “anti-biological, anti-evolutionary, and anti-scientific” (Shankman 2001, 181).
+But as Mead’s supporters pointed out, her decades-long work and research in American Samoa demonstrated her consideration of both biological and cultural attributes in her research.
+Explore this dichotomy with students.

 • Freeman’s supporters pinned Mead as an “archaic and misguided cause of cultural determinism” (Shankman 2001).
-This undermined her reputation as an American icon and pioneering figure in anthropology.
+Discuss how this undermined her reputation as an American icon and pioneering figure in anthropology.

-• Freeman and his supporters were accused of cherry-picking and missing the main arguments in Mead’s work.
-Mead was not a staunch cultural determinist.
-She had recently addressed two major associations on the importance of evolution and genetics (American Anthropological Association in 1961 and American Association for the Advancement of Science in 1976).
+• Mead’s supporters accused Freeman of cherry-picking and missing her main arguments.
+For example, she had spoken at two major associations on the importance of evolution and genetics in anthropological study (the American Anthropological Association in 1961 and the American Association for the Advancement of Science in 1976).
+Discuss with students how Mead was not a staunch cultural determinist despite Freeman’s accusations to the contrary.

-• Samoans did not entirely side with Freeman, either.
-Many believed he painted their culture to another extreme with sexual purity, violence, and aggressiveness.
-In 1987, Freeman and filmmaker Frank Heimans visited Samoa to interview Fa’apua’a, one of Mead’s informants, for a documentary entitled Margaret Mead and Samoa (1988).
-Freeman attests that Fa’apua’a confessed to hoaxing Mead on camera; however, she appears to have memory problems during the interview and doesn’t offer a confession, merely answering questions posed by Galea’i Poumele, a high-ranking Samoan Chief who had spoken against Mead in the past (Shankman 2013).
+• Discuss with students how Samoans did not entirely agree with Freeman either, and how many believed he also described their culture incorrectly by portraying it filled with sexual purity, violence, and aggressiveness.
+In 1987, Freeman and filmmaker Frank Heimans visited Samoa to interview Fa’apua’a, one of Mead’s informants, for the documentary Margaret Mead and Samoa (1988).
+Freeman attests that Fa’apua’a confessed to hoaxing Mead.
+But in the on-camera interview, Fa’apua’a appears to have memory problems rather than offer a confession and merely answers questions posed by Galea’i Poumele, a high-ranking Samoan chief who had spoken against Mead in the past.

-• In 1999, Freeman published The Fateful Hoaxing of Margaret Mead, which claimed Mead was tricked by an informant.
-Freeman concluded that Mead had been naive and inexperienced; therefore, it was not entirely her fault that she produced inaccurate research.
+• In 1999, Freeman published The Fateful Hoaxing of Margaret Mead: A Historical Analysis of Her Samoan Research, which claimed Mead was tricked by an informant.
+Freeman concluded that Mead had been naive and inexperienced, and so it was not entirely her fault that she had produced inaccurate research.

 Academic Articles